 Part III: SAP Social Sabbatical Partners to Shape Cape Town’s Future

 This is part three in a series highlighting the SAP Social Sabbatical for global engagement in Cape Town, South Africa, which focused on bridging the digital divide in the city’s most underserved communities.
-Stay tuned for part IV, out next week.
-Read part one and two here.
+Read part one, two, and four here.

 Walking into the Cape Town Science Centre (CTSC) on a busy weekday morning can result in a bit of sensory overload as children of all ages run, skip, and hop around the massive warehouse located in the Observatory neighborhood of Cape Town.

 A bottle rocket zooms on a zip line overhead, leaving a group of students giggling at their aeronautic success in its wake.
 A defiant announcement of “check” comes from the teenager dragging his Bishop with two hands across the giant life-sized chess board on the floor.
 In the midst of all the noise, two boys get a lesson in sound waves as they share a secret with one another through whisper dishes on either end of the room.

 Play is the highest form of research